 So what do we do?

-Yes And is one such company working to transform the fashion industry.
+Yes And is one brand working to transform the fashion industry.
 Yes And is addressing each of the issues mentioned above and doing their best to use healthier methods at every step of the production process.

 Kaia Moda Sostentable is another and they have a StoryBird that shows the entire product journey.
 This brand is based in Mexico and began after founder, Roxana witnessed first hand massive piles of clothing waste in Indonesia.
 She turned her despair into her life mission: trendy clothes that honor the earth and the humans who produce it.